 Some options include:

 - Pricing your items higher to create the illusion of more value.
-You can get away with even higher pricing if you offer a guarantee, an improvement in customer service over your competition, or some other tangible improvement.
+You can get away with even higher pricing if you offer a guarantee, an improvement in customer service over your competition, or some other tangible benefit.

 - Discounting your prices.
 If your items are similar to your competitors’ offerings but you offer a lower price, you need only notify consumers of the price difference to entice them to come to your business.